senadkurtisi/Q-learning-block-world/README.md

 <img src="imgs/q_learning_decay_constant.png"/>

 It is confirmed that the smaller values result in nicer convergence, but this is not ultimately correct.
-In another words we need to progressively redice the learning rate.
+In another words we need to progressively reduce the learning rate.